Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Introduction

 \section{Introduction}

-Driven by an interest in developing allotaxonometry~\cite{dodds2020a}---the detailed comparison of any two complex systems comprising many types of elements---we find ourselves needing to compare Zipf distributions: Heavy-tailed categorical distributions of type frequencies~\cite{zipf1949a,simon1955a,newman2005b,clauset2009b}.
-We take a relaxed definition of what a heavy tail means for a distribution: A slow decay over orders of magnitude in type rank.
-Though not required, power-law decay tails are emblematic signatures of heavy-tailed distributions commonly presented by complex systems~\cite{barabasi1999a,mitchell2009a,bettencourt2007a,magurran2013a,scholz2019a}, both observed and theoretical, and provide important examples to contemplate in our efforts to develop a comparison tool.
+\begin{textblock} \item Driven by an interest in developing allotaxonometry~\cite{dodds2023a}---the detailed comparison of any two complex systems comprising many types of elements---we often find we need to compare `normalized-size-rank' distributions: \item Heavy-tailed categorical distributions of normalized type-sizes~\cite{zipf1949a,simon1955a,newman2005b,clauset2009b}, \item often referred to as Zipf distributions. \item The normalized sizes we are most interested in are probabilities or relative rates. \item We take a relaxed definition of what a heavy tail means for a size-rank distribution: A slow decay over orders of magnitude in type rank. \item Though not required, power-law decay tails are emblematic signatures of heavy-tailed distributions commonly presented by \item complex systems~\cite{barabasi1999a,mitchell2009a,bettencourt2007a,magurran2013a,scholz2019a}, \item both observed and theoretical, \item and provide important examples to consider in our efforts to build a comparison tool. \end{textblock}

-Across fields, efforts to measure and explain how two probability distributions differ have led to the development of a great many probability divergences~\cite{deza2006a,cha2007a,cichocki2010a,monroe2008a}.
-Divergences have been constructed for a host of motivations quite apart from our focus here on allotaxonometry, with example families scaffolded around $L^{p}$-norms, inner products, and information-theoretic structures.
-As we will discuss, for heavy-tailed distribution comparisons which exhibit variable `probability turbulence'~\cite{pechenick2017a,dodds2020a}, we find these divergences lack appropriate adaptability.
+\begin{textblock} \item Across fields, efforts to measure and explain how two probability distributions differ have led to the generation of a great many probability divergences~\cite{deza2006a,cha2007a,cichocki2010a,monroe2008a}. \item Divergences have been developed for a host of motivations quite apart from our focus here on allotaxonometry, with example families scaffolded around $L^{p}$-norms, inner products, and information-theoretic constructions. \item As we will discuss, for heavy-tailed distribution comparisons which exhibit variable `probability turbulence'~\cite{pechenick2017a,dodds2023a}, we find these divergences lack appropriate adaptability. \end{textblock}